Libraries in Cardiff: Mobile library

-The mobile library operates on a three week visiting schedule through two departments: The mobile library van and the Housebound Service.
-The mobile library visits areas of Cardiff without easy access to a local branch, new housing estates where a branch has yet to be built, and areas with a concentration of elderly or infirm people, who might struggle to reach a branch.
-Both the mobile library and the Housebound service visit over thirty nursing homes and sheltered homes, sometimes providing a trolley service.
+The mobile library operates on a three week visiting schedule through two departments: the mobile library van and the Housebound Service.
+It visits areas of Cardiff without easy access to a local branch, new housing estates where a branch has yet to be built, and areas with a concentration of elderly or infirm people, who might struggle to reach a branch.
+Both the mobile library and the Housebound Service visit over thirty nursing homes and sheltered homes, sometimes providing a trolley service.
 The Two vehicles operate with limited stock but they share stock with all Cardiff Libraries and as such specific books can be ordered through the mobile library when they visit.
-The mobile library and Housebound service are stationed in the basement (and is not accessible to the public) of Rhydypennau Library.
+The mobile library and Housebound Service are stationed in the basement of Rhydypennau Library (and are not accessible to the public).

 Libraries stacks and stock support unit

 Cardiff Council operates a Libraries Stacks and Stock Support Unit.
 The unit supplies items to branch libraries which are unable to hold these items on site.

-The unit also holds a legacy collection of historical manuscripts and books on behalf of Cardiff Council that were collected during the early 20th Century, before the National Library was established in Aberystwyth.
+The unit also holds a legacy collection of historical manuscripts and books on behalf of Cardiff Council that were collected during the early 20th century, before the National Library was established in Aberystwyth.
 In 2020, Cardiff Council approved a new draft Historical Collections Policy in relation to the management of historical items owned by the council.